ccrisc/jpmc-swe/README.md

 <!-- LICENSE -->
 ## License
-See the https://github.com/theforage/forage-jpmc-swe-task-3 for more information.
+See the <a href="https://github.com/theforage/forage-jpmc-swe-task-3">initial repo</a> for more information.